oishefarhan/OSC_recorder/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

-    $ flake8 osc_recorder tests
+    $ pylint ./osc_recorder ./tests
-    $ python setup.py test or py.test
+    $ py.test
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get pylint, pytest and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::